Skip to content

 Future Work

 This page records extensions that should remain outside the current paper unless they become necessary for interpretation.
 The present paper is a point-in-time out-of-sample forecast evaluation of OSE Nikkei 225 Futures opening-gap VaR and Expected Shortfall.
-It already covers benchmark models, ML tail models, left-tail and right-tail risk surfaces, coverage diagnostics, loss-based comparison, CPA regressions, Murphy diagrams, DST diagnostics, ES severity, and risk-trigger summaries.
+It already covers benchmark models, ML tail models, left-tail and right-tail risk surfaces, coverage diagnostics, loss-based comparison, Murphy diagrams, ES severity, and stress-window diagnostics.

 Future work should therefore do one of two things: either sharpen the economic interpretation of the current evidence, or define a clearly separate paper.